tlin7/osuMapTool/README.md

 # osuMapTool

-Tool that takes infromation from the game osu!'s main site, created to learn about web scraping and fetching data from URLs
+Tool that takes information from the game osu!'s main site, created to learn about web scraping and fetching data from URLs

 Coded in Java implementing ArrayLists and Jsoup library